 (2) Winning Window Boxes

 Not yet sold on the idea?
 Window boxes will enhance the house facade and will immediately upgrade its curb appeal.
-It’s a great addition when you plan to upgrade your own home later on.
+It’s a great addition if you plan to upgrade your own home later on.

 (3) Sign of the Times